 The most popular types of bell-bottom pants in the 70s featured an extra wide flare and some styles were also long enough that they would cover the wearer’s shoes.

-If there is one accessory that absolutely ruled the 70s fashion for women, it’s none other than the headscarf.
-It was the accessory of the decade and women wore it in many different ways such as around the neck, as a turban and loosely around the head, often paired with jewelry, fancy brooches and other cool add-ons.
+If there is one accessory that ruled the 70s fashion for women, it’s none other than the headscarf.
+It was the accessory of the decade and women wore it in many different ways such as around the neck, as a turban, and loosely around the head, often paired with jewelry, fancy brooches, and other cool add-ons.

 At some point during the 70s, men also started wearing loose, flowing scarves.

-From embroidered and fringed vests to sweater and puffer vests to crew neck and V-neck vests, this 70s style clothing item was the one thing that could make or break your outfit!
+From embroidered and fringed vests to sweaters and puffer vests to crew neck and V-neck vests, this 70s-style clothing item was the one thing that could make or break your outfit!

 Flared Leg Jumpsuits

 Another disco-inspired outfit that peaked in popularity for both women’s and men’s 70s fashion was flared leg jumpsuits.
 The wide flares helped create an illusion of length and added a touch of drama which is why they were a mainstay in the disco culture.